-Anyone suffering from a loss, including failed relationship or breakup, undergo series of stages to finally move on.
-These stages are what we call The Stages of Grief, The Grieving Process or The Stages of Coping in Psychology.
+Anyone suffering from a loss, including failed relationship or breakup, undergo a series of stages to finally move on.
+These stages of moving on are what we call The Stages of Grief, The Grieving Process, or The Stages of Coping in Psychology.
 In about any loss, anything or anyone dear to you, all stages are the same.
 You may not know this before, but you’ve been through these stages nonetheless.

 What are these stages and how they are related to moving on?

 There are five steps in the grieving process; Denial, Anger, Bargaining, Depression, and finally Acceptance.
 However, the time spent in each step or stage is different to every individual.
 How to get there and when you will get there depends on the weight on how you perceive the situation you are in and your willingness to do so, but eventually, you will.